 Students must supply the following documentation with their enrolment application.
-Students should refer to the current Enrolment Guide for full details of documentation requirements:
+Students should refer to the current Guide to Enrolment for full details of documentation requirements.

-(a) Students whose most recent enrolment was at another NZ university must supply:

-- (i) Evidence of name, date of birth, and immigration status (e.g. passport, birth certificate); - (ii) Academic records from any NZ university ever enrolled at (excluding Victoria University of Wellington results).
-Any results notifications for courses completed immediately before enrolling should be forwarded to the Enrolment Office as soon as available. - (b) Students who have never been to a NZ university must supply: - (i) Evidence of name, date of birth and immigration status (e.g. passport, birth certificate); - (ii) Approval letters relating to admission if applicable; - (iii) Year 12 and Year 13 school results if applicable; - (iv) Other tertiary study results if applicable. - Note 1: Copies of documents can only be accepted if they have been certified by a Solicitor, Notary Public, Justice of the Peace or the institution which issued the original.
-Students may also bring original documents and copies to be certified by staff in the Enrolment Office, School or Faculty Offices, Student Recruitment and Course Advice, or Victoria International. - Note 2: If the original document is not in English, a certified translation must also be provided.
+- (a) Students whose most recent enrolment was at another New Zealand university must supply: - (i) evidence of name, date of birth and immigration status (eg. passport or birth certificate); and - (ii) academic records from any New Zealand university ever enrolled at (excluding Victoria University results).
+Any results notifications for courses completed immediately before enrolling should be forwarded to the Enrolment Office as soon as available. - (b) Students who have never been to a New Zealand university must supply: - (i) evidence of name, date of birth and immigration status (eg. passport or birth certificate); - (ii) approval letters relating to admission, if applicable; - (iii) Year 12 and Year 13 school results, if applicable; and - (iv) other tertiary study results, if applicable.

+Note 1: Copies of documents can be accepted only if they have been certified by a Solicitor, a Notary Public, a Justice of the Peace or the institution which issued the original.
+Current secondary school students may have documentation certified by the school Principal.
+Students may also bring original documents and copies to be certified by staff in the Enrolment Office, School or Faculty Offices, Student Recruitment and Course Advice or Victoria International.

+Note 2: If the original document is not in English, a certified translation must also be provided.